Jessica Embury

 2020 - Present

-Everyone deserves access to quality healthcare and nutritious foods.
+I believe everyone deserves access to quality healthcare and nutritious food.

-During the COVID-19 pandemic, I worked with the Center for Human Dynamics in the Mobile Age at SDSU to monitor and share local COVID-19 rates and outcomes with the public.
+During the COVID-19 pandemic, I collaborated with the Center for Human Dynamics in the Mobile Age at SDSU to track local infection rates and health outcomes.
+Our work focused on making data accessible and actionable—helping communities stay informed through timely, location-based insights.

 Tsou, M. H., Xu, J., Lin, C. D., Daniels, M., Embury, J., Park, J., … Gibbons, J. (2023).
 Analyzing Spatial-Temporal Impacts of Neighborhood Socioeconomic Status Variables on COVID-19 Outbreaks as Potential Social Determinants of Health.
 Annals of the American Association of Geographers, 113(4), 891–912. https://doi.org/10.1080/24694452.2022.2149460